Sömmerda: History

 In September 1944 Rheinmetall-Borsig became an external camp for Buchenwald concentration camp.
 As many as 1,294 female prisoners were made to do forced labour there, most of them aged between 16 and 60, many Jews from Hungary.
 As well as continuing to produce cardan shafts, the women also helped make parts for armoured vehicles used in the war, as well as manufacturing arms; two new workshops were built for this in 1944 and 1945.
-The SS evacuated the camp in early April 1945, sending its prisoners and SS overseers on a death march, which ended near Pilsen, Czechoslovakia.
+The SS evacuated the camp in early April 1945, sending its prisoners and SS overseers on a death march, which ended near Plzeň, Czechoslovakia.

 Today a special cemetery in Sömmerda contains graves and a memorial to the camp inmates, forced labourers and war prisoners.

 On April 11, 1945, Americans arriving in Sömmerda found the Rheinmetall plant still untouched by bombs, but abandoned by its managers.
 Days later Thuringia was occupied by the Russians, who recommenced production by the next month, employing between 1,000 and 1,500 workers.
 Production went back to automotive parts until the 1950s when office machinery began to be produced.
 Later Rheinmetall-Borsig became today's Rheinmetall DeTec AG.

 Following the Second World War, the Sömmerda factory then found itself in the newly formed East Germany, with development and production now continuing as a state-run enterprise, but using the pre-war Rheinmetall name and logo.
 In 1957, a group of young electronics engineers under the collective direction of Heinz Skolaude brought Volkseigener Betrieb Büromaschinenwerk Sömmerda into being and into the age of electronics.
 In 1960 the name was changed to "Supermetall" and then in 1962 to the "Soemtron" name, when they exhibited at the Leipzig trade Fair of that year an electronic Fakturierautomaten (Automatic Invoicing machine) - the model EFA 380.
 1963 saw the next model the EFA 381 with magnetic core memory.

-In July 2018 the former municipality of Schillingstedt was merged into Sömmerda.
+In July 2018, the former municipality of Schillingstedt was merged into Sömmerda.